-Louisa May Alcott was a writer from Massachusetts during the 19th century,
+Louisa May Alcott was a writer from Concord, Massachusetts during the 19th century,

 Alcott, author of the classic novel Little Women, was raised in Massachusetts but was born in Germantown, Pennsylvania on November 29, 1832.
 Alcott spent her childhood with her parents and three sisters in Concord and Boston where she happily explored her young tomboy ways, stating: